 Time when the spacecraft comes closest to a ground target.

-The SPS engine burn that took the spacecraft out of lunar orbit and
+The SPS engine burn that took the spacecraft out of lunar orbit and send it back

 towards the Earth.